dj-nitehawk/Rider-Settings-For-VS-Users/README.md

 3. After backing up the files, delete everything in the `Rider2023.x` folder.

+4. Install the fonts included in the [Fonts.zip](/Fonts.zip) file to your system by right-clicking the fonts and selecting `Install For All Users`.

-4. Copy everything from this repository's [Rider2023.x](/Rider2023.x) folder to your local folder.
+5. Copy everything from this repository's [Rider2023.x](/Rider2023.x) folder to your local folder.

-5. Launch Rider and go through the license activation process.
+6. Launch Rider and go through the license activation process.
 That's it!

 ## Commonly used keyboard shortcuts